0330 822 0505

 Any properties within this zone will likely come with potential complications and some additional eligibility requirements, but it’s still very possible to secure a mortgage on one.

-Locations within this zone have a greater than 1% chance of flooding from rivers and over a 0.5% risk of sea water floods each year.
+Locations within this zone have a greater than 1% chance of flooding from rivers and a 0.5% risk of sea water floods yearly.

-Because this is a higher risk zone, you will almost certainly come across difficulties getting a mortgage for a property.
+Because this is a higher-risk zone, you will almost certainly encounter difficulties getting a mortgage for a property.

-In these cases, a broker can help walk you through your options and give you a better understanding of the situation.
+In these cases, a broker can help you understand your options and the situation better.

-Properties in zone 3b are the most at-risk because these areas come under the classification of ‘functional floodplains’.
+Properties in zone 3b are the most at risk because these areas are classified as ‘functional floodplains’.

-These spots usually have over a 5% risk of flooding each year and they are sometimes used as areas to store water or allow it to flow through during floods.
+These spots usually have a risk of flooding of over 5% each year, and they are sometimes used as areas to store water or allow it to flow through during floods.

 What to do if you’ve been declined a mortgage because of flood risk